navattic.identify({ email: user.email })

 A well-defined timeline shows vendors that you have an organized process and respect their time.
 High-quality proposals take significant effort to create, so give vendors a reasonable window to prepare a thoughtful response.
 Your timeline should include clear dates for every stage of the process.
 Be sure to specify the deadline for submitting questions, the final proposal due date, when you’ll notify shortlisted candidates, the period for finalist presentations or interviews, and the date you expect to make a final decision.
 Building a clear project timeline not only keeps vendors informed but also holds your internal team accountable for moving the process forward efficiently.

-Be Transparent About Your Criteria
+Be Clear About Your Criteria for Selecting Finalists

 Let vendors know how you plan to evaluate their proposals.
 Being upfront about your decision-making criteria helps them focus on what matters most to you, leading to stronger, more relevant submissions.
 Are you prioritizing cost, technical expertise, industry experience, or creative approach?
 Share the key factors you’ll be weighing.
 You don’t need to reveal your entire scoring system, but outlining the main evaluation categories gives vendors a fair chance to highlight their strengths in the areas you value.
 This transparency builds trust and ensures that the proposals you receive are directly aligned with your priorities, making your final decision much easier.